learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 So, if scraping is so tricky, why do we use it?
 Well, not all of the data we might be interested in using to program is available to use through APIs.
-For example, let's say we're creating an app that catalogues popular musicians and searches the web for their upcoming concerts.
+For example, let's say we're creating an app that catalogs popular musicians and searches the web for their upcoming concerts.
 A quick Google search will reveal that, unfortunately for us, there isn't a "Popular Musician" API out there just waiting to be used.
-There is however, a very comprehensive list of musicians on the Billboard website.
+There is, however, a very comprehensive list of musicians on the Billboard website.
 In such a scenario, you may want to programmatically grab every musician's name from the Billboard list and store those artists in your own database.